 Is It Asbestos?
 5 Common Household Materials That Might Surprise You

-It is a common houseshold myth that asbestos is only found in "fluffy" attic insulation or old industrial pipes.
-In reality, asbestos was the "miracle mineral" of the 20th century, prized for its heat resistance and strength.
+It is a common misconception that asbestos is only found in "fluffy" attic insulation or old industrial pipes.
+In reality, asbestos was the "miracle mineral" of the 20th century, prized for its heat resistance and tensile strength.
 This led manufacturers to include it in hundreds of everyday building materials.

 If your home was built or renovated before the late 1980s, there is a high probability that asbestos is hiding in plain sight.
 Here are five materials that often catch homeowners off guard.